- Our Story

 Anemia Implementation Science Initiative

 - Assess national- and district-level bottlenecks to effective IFAS.
 Stakeholders in the IFAS service delivery and supply chain systems came together at a national-level bottleneck analysis workshop in October 2018 to prioritize bottlenecks in each system.
 Priority bottlenecks in the service delivery system included poor health education in antenatal care and low rates of male involvement in ANC.
 In the supply chain systems, bottlenecks revolve around recurrent stock-outs of IFAS due to poor quantification procedures.
-The priority bottlenecks were validated at district-level meetings in December 2018 with results entered into a bottleneck inventory which will be revisited periodically by the core team.

 - Integrate the evidence from the implementation research studies into anemia prevention programs and policy.
 Evidence uptake activities will occur throughout the project with key members of the core team communicating important findings to policymakers and program managers.
 At the end of the project, an evidence-sharing meeting will be held to ensure that all information from the two implementation research studies, as well as the bottleneck assessments, are widely shared and utilized.